Click here to learn more.

 It's hard to imagine a more incongruous mix than the loving, playful, lap-sitting Pug and the independent nose on four legs known as the Beagle, but that's what a Puggle is.
 While both breeds are short-coated, small, cute, and popular, that's about all they have in common.

-In theory, the Pug influence is meant to temper the Beagle's independent ways and offset the little hound’s tendency to be an escape artist and a roamer with the Pug's love of home and family.
+Pug influence is meant to temper the Beagle's independent ways and offset the little hound’s tendency to be an escape artist and a roamer with the Pug's love of home and family.
 At their best, Puggles are people-friendly, enthusiastic, trainable best friends.
 At their worst, they're stubborn, selectively deaf, uncooperative and just not that into you.
 But the worst thing about this crossbreed is that it's a top money-maker for puppy mills and unscrupulous breeders.

 If you're lucky enough to find one of the rare conscientious breeders of Puggles, your puppy should have the best character traits of the Pug and Beagle, and be a robust, healthy little dog with a playful spirit, a sense of humor and a desire to please.
 He will also be a chowhound, no two ways around that one.
 Both the Beagle and the Pug are notorious for being willing to eat until they pop, as well as for their devious ability to steal food right out from under your nose.

 Crossbred puppies like the Puggle – even within the same litter – can look very different from each other, and can look the same as or different from their parents.
 The Puggle's size, color, coat type, temperament, activity level, and health risks will vary depending on what traits of the two breeds an individual puppy has inherited from his parents.
 One important thing to know is that Puggles often turn out to be larger than people expect.
 Be prepared to have a 30-pound dog instead of the slightly more portable 15-pounder you might have been planning for.

 More on Vetstreet.com: